cmwedin/CommandPattern/README.md

 You can access the history of executed command by through the command manager instance's `GetCommandHistory()` method.
 The entries at the end of the list are the most recently executed commands

+### Advanced Implementation

+For more complicated implementation rather than simply using the SingletonCommandManager you should create your own wrapper of the [CommandStream](Runtime/Commands/CommandStream.cs) class.
+This class can be interacted with in many of the same ways as the SingletonCommandManager instance can, which functions my exposing many of the methods of its private CommandStream object.
+You can create a CommandStream using the constructor `new CommandStream([historyDepth = PositiveInfinity])` which has an optional argument to limit the depth to which the CommandStream stores is previously executed commands.
+The default value of this argument is `Single.PositiveInfinity` meaning that no mater how big the HistoryCount (number of recorded commands) is `HistoryCount < HistoryDepth` will always evaluate to false and the commandHistory list will never drop its oldest elements.
+Note that setting historyDepths to values between Int.MaxValue and Single.PositiveInfinity may cause unexpected behavior.
+If you want to limit the history depth at all the limit should be below Int.MaxValue, otherwise leave the constructor empty.
+If you set HistoryDepth to zero the process of recording commands will be skipped entirely for some slight performance enhancements.

+Commands queued into the CommandStream can be executed through the CommandStream's `TryExecuteNext()` method.
+This will return true if there was a command Queued for the CommandStream to execute amd false if the CommandStream's queue was empty.
+The following code

+    While(commandStream.TryExecuteNext()) {}
+can be a useful way to execute all command's a CommandStream has in it's queue.
+Alternatively if you are wrapped the CommandStream in a monobehaviour the `Update()` can be an excellent place to call `commandStream.TryExecuteNext()`.

+### Example Implemtation
+For an example of an more advanced implementation of this packages lets consider using it for an input manager supporting button remapping.
+First we need to define a collection of commands we want the user to be able to preform through their inputs.
+These Commands might be something like, MoveLeft/Right/Up/Down, Shoot, Jump, Reload, ChangeWeapon, anything like that.
+Once we have them all defined, we create a lookup table in which each button allowed as a valid input is mapped to a desired Command.
+This table can be changed as needed to support remapping.
+Then, we are ready to create a InputManager component that has a CommandStream.
+In the components Update method whenever unity detects a input we get that input's mapped command from the lookup table and queue it into the CommandStream.
+Then, we execute the next command in the stream.
+And as simple as that we have designed our input system has been implemented.
+This system is also resilient to future changes, as none of your input responses have been hardcoded, showcase the power of the command pattern.
+If at any point we decide we want to say, replace cardinal movement in any direction, it's just a matter of switching out the appropriate commands.

+### Advanced Features

 Once you have these basics down you can create more advanced commands by implementing the IUndoable interface.
 This interface requires the

     public Command GetUndoCommand()